 But for all the obvious impact of the EU on the terms and outcome of the elections debate, the big question now is what sort of government Syriza will lead the day after.
 And, since Greece has often been seen as the country that could set the tone of an alternative solution to the Eurozone crisis, this is a question crucial for the rest of Europe too.
 Over the years, Syriza has moved to support Greece’s place in the Eurozone.
 Indeed, this convergence of the agendas of big parties on the issue of the EU has often been the case throughout Europe.
 But despite all its transformation that has brought it closer to the EU, Syriza remains a party that evangelises a different, more radical, anti-austerity agenda for Greece and for Europe.
 The words of Syriza’s leader Alexis Tsipras following the election results do not leave room for misunderstandings: ‘the verdict of the Greek people …annuls… in an indisputable fashion the bailout agreements of austerity and disaster’.
 The following months will test whether this different Europe can actually exist.

 Note: This article was originally published at the Euro Crisis in the Press Blog.
-It gives the views of the authors, and not the position of the Euro Crisis in the Press blog, nor of the London School of Economics.
+It gives the views of the authors, and not the position of the Euro Crisis in the Press blog, nor the position of Greece@LSE, the Hellenic Observatory or the London School of Economics.